Sundance London presents Misha and the Wolves, now available on BBC iPlayer.

 Hobkinson deliberately designs much of the first act in Misha and the Wolves to lure us in.
 His camera deceives us yet pulls us in to further ensure we are fully invested in Misha’s story.
 Here, you align with Misha’s neighbours, her publisher, and the entire world in the fascination, beauty, emotion and strength of Misha’s story.
 By structuring this little deception, Hobkinson purposely weaves us into the very fabric of the story – it’s an emotional retelling through an aesthetical fraud that is remarkably clever and deviously hidden in plain sight.

 READ MORE: BLOODY NOSE, EMPTY POCKETS

 After the initial screening of Misha and the Wolves, some critics decried Hobkinson’s methods as unethical, an insult to the Documentary genre because of the deceitful contradiction held within what is classed as a real genre.
 But, in my opinion, Hobkinson’s methods allow us to engage with the story of Misha Defonseca so closely that it feels like a stroke of genius.
-It’s evident that just as Hobkinson’s interest is held within telling us a tale of lies and deceit, he also seeks to interrogate the concept of truth contained within documentary filmmaking.
+It’s evident that just as Hobkinson’s interest is held in telling us a tale of lies and deceit, he also seeks to interrogate the concept of truth contained within documentary filmmaking.
 Here, we accept and believe what his film tells us, just as the world bought Misha’s story free from critical analysis.
-We never once question the possibility that the person on screen may not be truthful, or perhaps even real.
+We never once question the possibility that the person on screen may not be truthful or perhaps even real.

 By revealing his deception, Hobkinson dismantles the very genre he works within to outline its inherently contradictory nature.
 Documentaries aren’t required to tell the truth, and we find ourselves asking how many do.
 Maybe we are just being fed a reality that is a fractured reflection of a story we will never fully understand.